 You can send these emails when a user subscribes to one of your newsletters, starts a subscription for a scheduled delivery of one of your products, or becomes a first-time customer.

 You should only send a welcome email once, and it’s beneficial to have an automated system that deploys the welcome email as soon as a purchase or subscription is completed on your website.

 A welcome email should be simple and to the point – the purpose isn’t to sell anything more to the customer at the moment, so you should only focus on thanking them for choosing your company.

 You could include a photo of your store, or another image that’s consistent with your branding so that upon opening the email, the recipient will know exactly who’s welcoming them.

 Since personalization is so important, it’s also beneficial to welcome them using a first name, and reiterate what they’ve done to warrant a welcome email.

 Personalized emails have 6 times higher transaction rates than emails that aren’t personalized to the customer, so this added effort can have a serious impact on your campaign’s success.

-For example, if you’re a floral company and a customer has just signed up for monthly subscription, your welcome email could include something like, “Hey Sharon!
+For example, if you’re a floral company and a customer has just signed up for a monthly subscription, your welcome email could include something like, “Hey Sharon!
 Welcome to the garden!”